vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq.md

 If you are sure there is an issue somewhere, please [open an issue](https://github.com/vuepress-theme-hope/vuepress-theme-hope/issues/new/choose) on GitHub and point out the issue in full specific details.

+## `TypeError: Invalid value used as weak map key`

+If you are facing error like this, you are probably using non-standard tags in your project.

+There are tags like `<center>` or `<font>`, which is in HTML1.0 spec, but marked as unrecommanded since HTML4.0 released in 1999, then removed in HTML5 release in 2008.
+So Vue is not allowing you to use them by default.
+You should probably remove them and use standard HTML5 tag.

+If you want to remove them, run theme with `--debug` flag, and you will get warning logs telling you tags that probably not be recognized.

+If you want to use them anyway, check [here](https://v2.vuepress.vuejs.org/guide/markdown.html#non-standard-html-tags) to get a workaround.

 ## Slow in a cold boot with Vite

 This is the expect behaviour.
 We are adding more features, which means we have 2× to 8× lines of code comparing with `@vuepress/theme-default` according to the functions you are using.
 So transpiling and sending the theme and plugins code to broswer is expected to increase from `0.8s - 2s` in `@vuepress/theme-default` to `3s - 8s` (range due to machine performance).